Today we released Copywhiz 4.0.6. If you are already a registered user of Copywhiz 4 then you can download & install the update for free.

 Destination folder auto-filled

-When using ‘Paste Advanced’ option, the destination folder is auto filled.
-You don’t have to separately select the destination folder.
+When using the ‘Paste Advanced’ option, the destination folder is auto-filled.
+You don’t have to select the destination folder separately.

 Multiple destination folders list grows automatically

 When using ‘Paste to multiple folders‘ option, the destination folder is automatically added to existing list of destination folders.
 You don’t have to separately add each destination folder.

 Run Copywhiz from Copywhiz menu in Windows Explorer

 It is now possible to launch Copywhiz directly from the Copywhiz menu using the ‘Run Copywhiz’ menu.
 Use this to open & run a project faster.

 Copywhiz did not work inside folders under Libraries (Windows Libraries).
 Now it works.